 - Each participant leader replicates the commit decision to the replicas of the participant split.

-- As in the single node case, subsequent readers of data at the Coordinator or Participants must wait until data is applied.
+- As in the single split case, subsequent readers of data at the Coordinator or Participants must wait until data is applied.

-- As in the single node case, the outcome is communicated to the client after a commit wait, to ensure strong consistency.
+- As in the single split case, the outcome is communicated to the client after a commit wait, to ensure strong consistency.

-All of this happens in typically a handful of milliseconds, though typically a few more than in the single node case because of the extra cross-split coordination.
+All of this happens in typically a handful of milliseconds, though typically a few more than in the single split case because of the extra cross-split coordination.

 Let's say the client wants to read all rows where